+She recently retired as corporate vice president of government relations for Northrop Grumman Corporation, a leader in global security.
 In that role, she was responsible for providing effective guidance, coordination and support for all company relationships with the U.S. government.
 She provided strategic guidance and insights to inform business decisions, including long term planning and investment strategies.
 She was also a member of the company’s corporate policy council.

-Ashworth earned a Master’s degree in Business Administration from Campbell University and a Bachelor’s Degree in Management from the University of Maryland.
+Ms. Ashworth earned a Master’s degree in Business Administration from Campbell University and a Bachelor’s Degree in Management from the University of Maryland.

 She is the recipient of the Department of Defense Medal for Outstanding Public Service, Secretary of the Navy Medal for Distinguished Public Service, Department of the Army Meritorious Civilian Service Award and the National Guard Major General G.V.
 “Sonny Montgomery” Award.
-Ashworth serves on the Executive Committee of the National Defense Industrial Association and is a member of the Daughters of the American Revolution.
+She served as a past Chair of the National Defense Industrial Association and is a member of the Daughters of the American Revolution.

-(As of Apr 2020)
+(As of June 2022)